ticketmaster/react-native-ticketmaster-ignite/docs/expo.md

     ],
 ```

-You will need to update `isModernAccounts` or `isSportXr` booleans to true and add all your schemes to the respective array in `withStringsXml()`for android.
+You will need to update `isModernAccounts` or `isSportXr` to true and add all your schemes to the respective array in `withStringsXml()`for android.

 If you have a Modern Accounts Scheme you would have the below: